PygmySlowLoris/vue-full-loading/README.md

 #   Vue Full Loading

-Full overlay loading with spinner for Vue.
+Full overlay with spinner for Vue.

 Perfect for performing a task in the background avoiding any other action on the screen.